 7. Early spaying and neutering is also having a negative impact on the health of our pets.
 We do not recommend that a dog is neutered until as close to 2 years as possible and we recommend waiting on spaying until after a female's first season but before her second.
 A study done in 2013 by U.C.
 Davis School of Veterinary Medicine has shown that spaying or neutering before a year of age doubles a dog's chance of developing Hip Dysplasia and also doubles the chances of certain cancers.
 Go to UC Davis Spay/Neuter Study to see the details.
 Click here for even more information.

 8. Heart Testing and Heart Clearances in English Golden Retrievers page for information on heart testing in Europe and in the U.S.

 9. Dog Food page for our recommendations on dog food.
-This page contains not only a list of recommended foods but also ingredients to avoid and why.
+This page contains links to pages with recommended foods, how to feed, how much to feed, and how to evaluate dog foods based on the labels.
 Many of the foods that Americans are feeding their dogs are loaded with a wide variety of ingredients that are harmful and contribute to poor health.

 10. Natural Flea Control for information on this topic.
 Controlling fleas with chemicals is unhealthy for dogs.
 We do not recommend any pill or spot on treatment as a preventive for fleas.
 We quit using chemical flea treatments on our dogs (except for about once every 2 or 3 years) in February, 2011 and go for two or three years at a time with no fleas whatsoever.
 There are several natural remedies for fleas that have worked for us even with dogs living in large areas of pasture and going frequently into woods.
 If you reserve chemicals for only those times that you feel you have no other choice, you will give your dog a much better chance of living a long healthy life.